NachBehotegui/NachBehotegui/README.md

 - 🎮  I spend almost a couple of hours in the day playing videogames

-- 👀  Spending time between Game Tester App or testing games
+- 👀  Spending time between Game Tester App or testing UI Webs

 - 🎸  Once  a month i´ve come to play the guitar or doing some 🎶 on my 🖥

-- 🖥  I´m currently finishing **MindHub Testing Bootcamp**
+- 🖥  I´ve  currently finished **MindHub Testing Bootcamp**

 - 📧  How to reach me **ignaciobehotegui@gmail.com**